 I just finished a rather stressful 4-day domestic trip, but I can't tell you why it was thus—some stories are best left in the hangar.
-E-mail me if you want to go in the hangar.
 Otherwise, it was an uneventful trip to some dull cities that were clad in even duller weather, that made me wish I was back home among sunny skies and dogwood blossoms.
 But a profound thing happened.

 When I got to the United operations center at the

 I went out and waited against the wall under the loading bridge to get out of the cold rain.
 A hearst sat to the side, as did a couple of vans with Marines in them.
 A bag handler told me the Marines had requested that all bags be unloaded before the coffin, and after that only Marines be allowed in the cargo hold.
 At a distance, near the far edge of the ramp, other vehicles waited with police escort.

 I watched the 757 turn in and glide to a stop, its nose bobbing down as the captain applied the brakes and compressed the nose strut.
 I don't know why but I always enjoy watching that.
 I couldn't help but think what an enormous and supremely beautiful airplane it is from such a close ground view.
 The hearst drivers must have thought so too; they were standing beside their vehicle pointing, gesturing, jabbering—irreverently it seemed, beside the Marines standing at solemn attention.